top of page

 Goals

-The goal of this project is to design a website that provides young adults with the ability to take multiple modules and learn key financial terms through knowledge checks and quizzes.
+The goal of this project is to design a website that provides young adults with the ability to take multiple courses and learn key financial concepts through knowledge checks and quizzes.

 Problem